-Unfortunately, attempting to observe these highly reclusive birds from a "cherry picker" and sawing limbs of trees with, what appears to be, a chain saw, would limit an accurate assessment of whether there was "active" nesting activities occurring since there is a high likelihood that most if not all the birds would have abandoned their nests (see Memo from Commission staff ecologist, Exhibit #6) and undoubtedly any roosting activity would not have been evident since the birds would have likely been scared away by the cutting of trees and human intrusion.
-Even if this was an appropriate way to conduct such an examination, it does not appear that Mr. Bandy is a qualified biologist, or more importantly, a qualified ornithologist, experienced to make such a determination.
+Unfortunately, attempting to observe these highly reclusive birds from a "cherry picker" and sawing limbs of trees would limit an accurate assessment of whether there was "active" nesting activities occurring since there is a high likelihood that most if not all the birds would have abandoned their nests (see Memo from Commission staff ecologist, Exhibit #6) and undoubtedly any roosting activity would not have been evident since the birds would have likely been scared away by the cutting of trees and human intrusion.
+Even if this was an appropriate way to conduct such an examination, it does not appear that Mr. Bandy is a qualified biologist or ornithologist experienced to make such a determination.
 Commission staff and CDFG staff with relevant expertise observed both the nests and the damage done to the trees in exposing the nests in the remaining trees.